COMPLETED PROJECT SNAPSHOT

 Funds raised through this project will be used to purchase the land, ensure its protection, and restore areas of the rainforest that have previously been cleared or disturbed.

 We are purchasing the property to prevent future development and ensure it is managed for conservation.
 Once secured, revegetation efforts will begin at the cleared site near the boundary with Forest Creek Road, where clearing for a house site occurred.
-A derelict caravan left by a former owner will be removed, environmental weeds will be cleared and native trees will be planted to support natural regeneration.
+A derelict caravan left by a former owner will be removed, environmental weeds will be cleared, and native trees will be planted to support natural regeneration.

 Vegetation and landscape connectivity